 Christian Historical Fiction Favorites?

-Some of my favorite Christian Historical Fiction Series are here, though I know I’ve missed more than a few.
+Some of my favorite historical Fiction genre entries are here, though I know I’ve missed more than a few.
 But this post is already pretty long, so I’ll let it go for now.
 But I’d love to hear from you: What historical Christian fiction do you love?
 What’s got you so hooked you can still remember the plot years later?